 Words by Matt Hartman (@mattjhartman) and Images by Justin Faunce (@jdfaunce)

-Editors Note: This is Part II of a two part series.
-If you missed Part I, please jump back to the blog or CLICK HERE.
+Editors Note: This is Part I of a two part series.
+Stay tuned for Part II coming soon...

 Matt Hartman is an angler, photographer, and shop manager based in Traverse City.
 He's also a Riversmith Ambassador.
 To learn more about Matt or to read his full bio CLICK HERE.